cosmos/sdk-tutorials/academy/2-main-concepts/events.md

 <HighlightBox type="synopsis">

-Dedicate some time to events in the Cosmos SDK - what they are, how they are useful, and how applications should implement them.
+Dedicate some time to events in the Cosmos SDK: learn what events are, how events are useful, and how events are implemented in applications.

-You should understand the concepts covered in the following sections before diving into events:
+Before diving into events, start with understanding the concepts covered in the following sections:

 * [Transactions](./transactions.md)
 * [Messages](./messages.md)